Krish823/Minecraft-modpack-1.19.2/README.md

 Cloth config.

 HOW TO USE?
-Download the file
+1.Download the file
-extract the file
+2.extract the file
-open it and copy paste mods Into your Minecraft mod folder.(it will be located in your Minecraft folder) start the game and enjoy.
+3.open it and copy paste mods Into your Minecraft mod folder.(it will be located in your Minecraft folder) 4.start the game and enjoy.
-If you are getting an error, so it could be of Java or forge1.19.2
+5.If you are getting an error, so it could be of Java or forge1.19.2